rancher/elemental/docs/quickstart.md

 ### What is the Rancher Elemental Stack ?

-The Elemental Stack consists of some packages on top of SLE Micro for Rancher
+The Elemental Stack consists of a few components to allow for onboarding and remote provisioning of clusters.

 - **elemental-toolkit** - includes a set of OS utilities to enable OS management via containers.
 Includes dracut modules, bootloader configuration, cloud-init style configuration services, etc.
 - **elemental-operator** - this connects to Rancher Manager and handles machineRegistration and machineInventory CRDs
 - **elemental-register** - this registers machines via machineRegistrations and installs them via elemental-cli
 - **elemental-cli** - this installs any elemental-toolkit based derivative.
 Basically an installer based on our A/B install and upgrade system
-- **rancher-system-agent** - runs on the installed system and gets instructions ("Plans") from Rancher Manager what to install and run on the system
+- **elemental-system-agent** - runs on the installed system and gets instructions ("Plans") from Rancher Manager what to install and run on the system

 ### What is Elemental Teal ?